-Assuming you have a self-hosted site (the best option), well then yes, you do have control.
+Assuming you have a self-hosted blog or website (the best option), well then yes, you do have control.

 However, it’s not unheard of for your site to crash.
 Even for days at a time.

 Let’s assume you are regularly backing up your email list (important).
-Even if your blog goes down, social media explodes or your feed goes haywire, you’ll have your email list.
+Even if your blog or website goes down, or if social media explodes or your feed goes haywire, you’ll still have your email list.